markalston/set49mode/README.md

 daphne.sh         My current shell script for calling daphne.

-mame229.xml	  The latest mame.xml file if you don't want to generate your own.

 joymodes.ini	  The saved output from my last run of parse_mamexml.pl

 overrides.ini	  My current overrride file.